paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-084-department-of-energy.md

 (2) to initiate and encourage energy self-sufficiency at appropriate levels of government;

-(3) to stimulate private industry participation in the realization of the objective stated in subsection (a) of this section; and
+(3) to stimulate private industry participation in the realization of the objective stated in subsection (a); and

 (4) to stimulate the utilization of abandoned or underutilized industrial facilities for the generation of energy from any locally available renewable resource, such as municipal solid waste, agricultural waste, or forest products waste.

-**(c) Implementation of subprograms; preparation of plan of program and additional Federal actions** In carrying out the provisions of this section, the Secretary is authorized to assign to an existing office in the Department of Energy the responsibility of undertaking and carrying out the subprograms established under subsection (b) of this section.
+**(c) Implementation of subprograms; preparation of plan of program and additional Federal actions** In carrying out the provisions of this section, the Secretary is authorized to assign to an existing office in the Department of Energy the responsibility of undertaking and carrying out the subprograms established under subsection (b).
 In addition, the Secretary shall prepare a detailed plan within one hundred eighty days of June 30, 1980, setting forth (1) the 3-year pilot program itself, and (2) any additional Federal actions needed to encourage and promote the adoption of programs for energy self-sufficiency.

-**(d) Submission of plan and implementation report to Congress** The Secretary shall submit to the Congress, within one year after June 30, 1980, the plan prepared under the second sentence of subsection (c) of this section along with a report suggesting the legislative initiatives needed to fully implement such plan.
+**(d) Submission of plan and implementation report to Congress** The Secretary shall submit to the Congress, within one year after June 30, 1980, the plan prepared under the second sentence of subsection (c) along with a report suggesting the legislative initiatives needed to fully implement such plan.

 <a id="section-7381"></a>